kalkih/simple-weather-card/README.md

 1. Download and copy `simple-weather-card.bundle.js` from the [latest release](https://github.com/kalkih/simple-weather-card/releases/latest) into your `config/www` directory.

-2. Add a reference to `simple-weather-card.bundle.js` inside your `ui-lovelace.yaml`.
+2. Add a reference to `simple-weather-card.bundle.js` inside your `ui-lovelace.yaml` or through the raw config editor interface.

     ```yaml
     resources: